ysingh97/Yash_VIP_Fall_2018/README.md

 ## Dependencies

 The dependencies are listed in the requirement.txt file.
-Navigate to the root directory, create and activate a python environment and run "pip install -r requirements.txt".
+Navigate to the root directory, create and activate a python environment and run "pip3 install -r requirements.txt".

 ## Project Layout